About Braunfels Castle

 Braunfels Castle history

-Believed to have been first built in the mid-thirteenth century, this imposing fortification was expanded and reinforced over the following 300 years.
+Believed to have been first built in the mid 13th century, this imposing fortification was expanded and reinforced over the following 300 years.

 A devastating fire in 1679 left much of the castle in ruins and it was significantly rebuilt at that stage.
 Reconstruction took place under the supervision of Count Heinrich Trajektin.

-Starting 1845, Ferdinand the “Hunting Prince” had the castle rebuild in neo-gothic style on the well-kept foundation of the original castle and reconstructed the knight´s hall from historical records.
+From 1845, Ferdinand the “Hunting Prince” had the castle rebuild in neo-gothic style on the well-kept foundation of the original castle and reconstructed the Knight´s Hall from historical records.
 After the year 1880, Prince Georg gave the castle its unmistakable silhouette, with its many picturesque towers and oriels.

-The castle we know it today can largely trace its roots back to these rebuilding projects that were completed in the neo-Gothic style.
+The castle as it remains today can largely trace its roots back to these rebuilding projects that were completed in the neo-Gothic style.

 Braunfels Castle today